-What Prevents Lettuce from Going Bad?
+What Keeps Cut Lettuce Fresh?
 Paper Towels vs. Vacuum-Sealing

-Sneak Preview: How can you prevent your lettuce from going bad so fast?
-This is the result of our paper towels vs. vacuum sealing experiment.
+Sneak Preview: What keeps cut lettuce fresh longer?
+This is the result of my paper towels vs. vacuum sealing experiment.

 As an Amazon Associate, I earn from qualifying purchases.

-Not long ago, a reader left the following comment: “The food saver is expensive and a lot of effort.
+A reader left the following comment not long ago: “The food saver is expensive and a lot of effort.
 You can get the same result by placing half a paper napkin on top of your lettuce before you seal the jar.
 It absorbs the liquid, keeping the lettuce good for a solid week.”

-I decided to run a simple test to find out if my reader was right.
+I ran a simple test to determine if this reader was right.
 Keep reading to find out the results.

 adthrive-in-post-video-player video-id=”gH8Iq0qE” upload-date=”Tue Jan 22 2019 00:00:00 GMT+0000 (Coordinated Universal Time)” name=”How To Vacuum-Pack Chopped Lettuce To Prolong Freshness” description=”A tutorial showing how to vacuum-pack chopped lettuce into Mason Jars for prolonged storage up to 10 days.
 No brown edges or wilted leaves.”]I’m used to these kinds of challenges from a select few commenters.
 I take them seriously.